scloud19/SECipedia/AWS/client_considerations.md

+Naming of resources
+  When giving resources unique names, do so intelligently.
+    Ex: Add it any metadata that you can (region name, AZ, etc.)

 Local ENV considerations
   Ex: For testing purposes, you need to connect to DB instance via MySQL workbench.
 However, you are behind a firewall.
     In these situations, you need to make sure that certain ports aren't blocked on the firewall.
 For example, once you set up a DB instance, you can't change its port.